ProFit: FAQs

 I want to fit two regions of different length.
 How can I specify a ZONE?

 It is not possible to compare regions of different length!
 The definition of an RMSD requires that there be a 1:1 equivalence between atoms.
+A least-squares fitting program like ProFit minimizes the RMSD between two sructures.
 Therefore, you must somehow decide which residues are equivalent to one another.
-Typically you would do this with a structural alignment program such as SSAP rather than a least-squares fitting program like ProFit.

-That said, ProFit has the ability to work out the best equivalences once you have given it a seed set.
-Typically you perform a sequence alignment between the two regions (either externally and read it in using the READALIGNMENT command, or internally by using the ALIGN command).
-That gives the program a starting point for equivalent pairs of atoms.
+However, ProFit also has the ability to work out the best equivalences once you have given it a seed set.
+Typically you start with a sequence alignment between the two structrues to obtain a starting point for equivalent pairs of atoms.
 You can then use the ITERATE command to get ProFit to refine the equivalences which it does using a dynamic programming algorithm.
+Note that you may need to play with the cutoff distance (given as a parameter to the ITERATE command).
+We intend to optimize this, but as a general guide you use a value that is 1-2A larger than the RMSD that you obtain from the initial fit based on the sequence alignment alone.

 Can I run ProFit under Mac OS/X?